telerik/kendo-ui-core/docs-aspnet/knowledge-base/setup-private-nuget-feed-azure.md

             </packageSourceCredentials>
         </configuration>

-However this could be a security issue in a CI/CD environment where another user might be able to read the values of environment variables.
+However, this could be a security issue in a CI/CD environment where another user might be able to read the values of environment variables.
 The [Azure DevOps Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) resolves this as it lets you enter credentials in a secure manner without unnecessarily exposing account details.
 That Service Connection can now be used by multiple pipelines to authenticate private NuGet feeds (and other services that need authentication).

+> You cannot use `Password` instead of `ClearTextPassword`.
+This is because Password is an encrypted value, set on a specific Windows machine, and is only supported on Windows.
+See the [NuGet packageSourceCredentials documentation](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file#packagesourcecredentials) for more information.

 ### Setting up the Service Connection